joshnuss/faas/README.md

 This is a very naive implementation of a multi node faas, just for learnings sake :)

-Elixir is used as coordinator to run Node code in sandbox.
+Elixir is used as coordinator to run JavaScript code.

 ## Setup